 - Hubs and I both attempted to make efforts with her resume.
 It was in Gothic font 8 and lacked her phone number, address, and email (note: not exaggerating).
 If an employer did want to get in touch with her, it required the use of telekinesis.
 When I got through with reformatting and wordsmithing, it was a thing of beauty.
 Getting her to apply to places was weird– she was oddly biased against JC Penny’s (it was “beneath” her) but fine with other stores.
 That was the other thing, getting her to dress her age.
-Hiphuggers and belly shirts are not en vogue anymore nor age appropriate, sorry kid.
+Hiphuggers and belly shirts are not en vogue anymore nor age appropriate, especially over 30, sorry kid.
 Goodwill had great stuff to include a really nice periwinkle button down fitted shirt from Talbots with the tags still on it.
 Totally lucked out.
-It was weird– once she saw me dressed in work entire, it really took her aback like, “Whoa.
+It was weird– once she saw me dressed in work attire, it really took her aback like, “Whoa.
 Fara, you’re a big girl now!
 I guess I’m a big girl too.”
 She honestly never grew up.

 - In the three months she was with us, I can think of five guys she met up with, the last of which she was incredibly angry because we got along with him so well.
 Because if there’s one thing that bad, it’s when your friends like your other friends, clearly.

 But in the midst of all the temper tantrums and breakdowns, God was there and He was working.